unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 | 5     | Speed reduced to 0                             |
 | 6     | Death                                          |

-If an already exhausted creature suffers another effect that causes exhaustion, its current level of exhaustion increases by the amount specified in the effect’s description.
+If an already exhausted creature suffers another effect that causes exhaustion, its current level of exhaustion increases by the amount specified in the effect's description.

 A creature suffers the effect of its current level of exhaustion as well as all lower levels.
 For example, a creature suffering level 2 exhaustion has its speed halved and has disadvantage on ability checks.

-An effect that removes exhaustion reduces its level as specified in the effect’s description, with all exhaustion effects ending if a creature’s exhaustion level is reduced below 1.
+An effect that removes exhaustion reduces its level as specified in the effect's description, with all exhaustion effects ending if a creature's exhaustion level is reduced below 1.

-Finishing a long rest reduces a creature’s exhaustion level by 1, provided that the creature has also ingested some food and drink.
+Finishing a long rest reduces a creature's exhaustion level by 1, provided that the creature has also ingested some food and drink.

 ### Frightened
 * A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within line of sight.
-* The creature can’t willingly move closer to the source of its fear.
+* The creature can't willingly move closer to the source of its fear.

 ### Grappled
-* A grappled creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
+* A grappled creature's speed becomes 0, and it can't benefit from any bonus to its speed.
 * The condition ends if the grappler is incapacitated (see the condition).
 * The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the *concussive-wave* tek skill.

 ### Incapacitated
-* An incapacitated creature can’t take actions or reactions.
+* An incapacitated creature can't take actions or reactions.

 ### Invisible
 * An invisible creature is impossible to see without the aid of tek or a special sense.
 For the purpose of hiding, the creature is heavily obscured.
-The creature’s location can be detected by any noise it makes or any tracks it leaves.
+The creature's location can be detected by any noise it makes or any tracks it leaves.
-* Attack rolls against the creature have disadvantage, and the creature’s attack rolls have advantage.
+* Attack rolls against the creature have disadvantage, and the creature's attack rolls have advantage.

 ### Paralyzed
-* A paralyzed creature is incapacitated (see the condition) and can’t move or speak.
+* A paralyzed creature is incapacitated (see the condition) and can't move or speak.
 * The creature automatically fails Strength and Dexterity saving throws.
 * Attack rolls against the creature have advantage.
 * Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.

 ### Petrified
 * A petrified creature is transformed, along with any nontek object it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.
-* The creature is incapacitated (see the condition), can’t move or speak, and is unaware of its surroundings.
+* The creature is incapacitated (see the condition), can't move or speak, and is unaware of its surroundings.
 * Attack rolls against the creature have advantage.
 * The creature automatically fails Strength and Dexterity saving throws.
 * The creature has resistance to all damage.